ORIGINALLY POSTED DECEMBER 30, 2015 – NOW UPDATED WITH MY SECRET RECIPE!

 Typically, small cucumbers are placed in a glass or ceramic vessel or a wooden barrel, together with a variety of spices.
 The container is then filled with cooled, boiled water and kept under a non-airtight cover (often cloth tied on with string or a rubber band) for several weeks, depending on taste and external temperature.
 Traditionally stones, also sterilized by boiling, are placed on top of the cucumbers to keep them under the water.
 The more salt is added, the more sour the cucumbers become.

-Brining is tricky – added to 1 quart of water, each tablespoon of sea salt (weighing about .6 ounce) adds 1.8% brine.
+Brining is tricky – added to 1 quart of water, each tablespoon of salt (weighing about .6 ounce) adds 1.8% brine.
 So 2 tablespoons of salt in 1 quart of water yields a 3.6% brine, 3 tablespoons yields 5.4%, and so on.
 Low-salt pickles, known as ‘half-sours’ in deli speak, are made with a roughly 3.5% salt solution, which is the salinity of seawater.
 Full sours are typically fermented in a 5.4% brine, give or take.

 Battle on – The Generalissimo

 - 20 reasonably small, unwaxed and very firm Kirby cucumbers, free of bruises or brown spots, about 2 1/2 – 3 pounds maximum

 - 16 cloves peeled garlic, halved lengthwise